Fall planting of bulbs anticipates a wonderful harbinger of spring. As long as the ground is not yet frozen, bulbs can be planted.

 As well as general maintenance (weeding) and spring cleanups, Gardens4u completed several new garden designs so far this season, although one is still a work in progress.
 Most of the time I remembered to take before and after pictures.

 At the end of last season, a third neighbour asked me to help them reconfigure their front yard around an updated veranda and interlock walkway.

 This was one of my easiest projects as the homeowners were very hands-on.
 From shopping for and planting perennials and shrubs to sod/grass removal,(the black fabric smothered the existing grass) soil enhancement, and edging of the finished creation, they barely needed me.
 My job was to recommend plant choices and their placement based on mature size and bloom time.
 I also created the garden shape with a hose and suggested the location of the stepping stones.

 This is what the yard looked like during the process:

 …and this is what it looks like now:

-Another client asked me to help him transform and design new gardens on his parents’ farm property in preparation of his daughter’s upcoming wedding.
-The house is being renovated as well with plans for an airbnb property.
+Another client asked me to help him transform and design new gardens on his parents’ farm property in preparation for his daughter’s upcoming wedding.
+The house is being renovated as well with plans for an Airbnb property.